Raph-09/TrendyAI-LLM-Agents-Application/README.md

 # TrendyAI Documentation

 ## Overview
 TrendyAI is an application that leverages AI to fetch and present trending topics in the tech domain.
-It uses the LangChain library, Google Generative AI, and Streamlit for the web interface.
+It uses the crewai library, Google Generative AI, and Streamlit for the web interface.
 This application enables users to input a tech-related topic and get a concise report on the latest trends related to that topic.

 ## Installation